acidanthera/RestrictEvents/README.md

 - Disabled `MacPro7,1` PCI Expansion view and RAM view.
 - CPU brand string patch for non-Intel CPUs (can be forced for Intel with `revcpu=1`)

-_Note_: Apple CPU identifier must be `<0F01>` for 8 core CPUs or higher and `<0601>` for 1, 2, 4, or 6 cores.
+_Note_: Apple CPU identifier must be `0x0F01` for 8 core CPUs or higher and `0x0601` for 1, 2, 4, or 6 cores.
 This is the default in OpenCore for non-natively supported CPUs.

-_Important Note_: The key `PlatformInfo > Generic > ProcessorType` is stored as a Number (Decimal), not Data (Hex).
-You cannot change this key to data, as OpenCore will reject the configuration on next boot.
-In order to do the above, you will need to convert your desired ProcessorType from Hex to Decimal first, and put that in the ProcessorType key.

 #### Boot arguments
 - `-revoff` (or `-liluoff`) to disable